 We are interested in quantum numbers as algebraic integers, not in terms of their original expression as polynomials in $q$.
-Let $\delta = [2]$.
-The computations in this section take place within the ring $\Z[\delta] \subset \Zqq$.
+Let $\delta$ be an indeterminate, which will play the role of $[2]$.
+The computations in this section take place within the ring $\Z[\delta]$, which can be thought of as a subring of $\Zqq$ under the specialization $\delta \mapsto [2]$.
 Every quantum number can be expressed as a polynomial in $\delta$, as was demonstrated in Claim \ref{allrecursions2}.
-A $\Z[\delta]$-algebra is an algebra $\Bbbk$ with a distinguished element $[2] \in \Bbbk$; for such an algebra, the elements $[m] \in \Bbbk$ are also well-defined.
+A $\Z[\delta]$-algebra is an algebra $\Bbbk$ with a distinguished element $\d \in \Bbbk$, which we will also denote $[2]$.
+For such an algebra, the elements $[m] \in \Bbbk$ are also well-defined.

 When $n$ divides $m$, $[n]$ divides $[m]$ in $\Z[\delta]$.
 When $m$ is odd, $[m]$ is equal to some even polynomial in $[2]$.
 When $m$ is even, $[m]$ is equal to some odd polynomial in $[2]$.
 For $m \ge 3$ there is a minimal polynomial $Q_m \in \Z[z]$ such that $Q_m([2]^2)$ divides $[m]$ but not $[n]$ for any $n<m$.